 - Who will have access to my student’s health-related information?

-- How are charges billed when my student obtains services at Student Health Services?
+- How are charges billed when my student obtains services at Student Health and Wellness?

 Any charges deemed the student’s responsibility can be paid via cash, check, credit/debit card or Husky Bucks at the ‘Check In’ window or opted to be put on the university fee bill.
 We can also process HSA/FSA debit cards.